Treaty of Florence (1844): Signing and changes from Vienna and Paris

-Upon the death of Marie Louise (who was deliberately kept unaware of the treaty), Parma would revert to the Bourbon-Parma, and Lucca would simultaneously pass to Tuscany, as planned.
-Many territorial cessions from Tuscany to Modena were confirmed, including the Tuscan vicariate of Fivizzano in Lunigiana and Lucca’s enclaves of Gallicano, Minucciano, Castiglione, and Montignoso (the latter including the entire Lake Porta, previously shared with Tuscany’s Pietrasanta enclave).
+Upon the death of Marie Louise (who was deliberately kept unaware of the treaty), Parma would revert to the Bourbon-Parmas, and Lucca would simultaneously pass to Tuscany, as planned.
+Many territorial cessions from Tuscany to Modena were confirmed, including the Tuscan vicariate of Fivizzano in the Lunigiana and Lucca's enclaves of Gallicano, Minucciano, Castiglione, and Montignoso (the latter including the entire Lake Porta, previously shared with Tuscany's Pietrasanta enclave).

 In return, Modena relinquished claims to the vicariates of Pietrasanta (excluding part of Lake Porta) and Barga (except territories on the northern Apennines slope), which the Congress of Vienna had slated for annexation.
-Grand Duke Leopold II fiercely defended these territories, viewed as quintessentially Tuscan, historically tied to Florence, and set to become contiguous with other Tuscan lands upon Lucca’s reversion.
+Grand Duke Leopold II fiercely defended these territories, viewed as quintessentially Tuscan, historically tied to Florence, and set to become contiguous with other Tuscan lands upon Lucca's reversion.

-In exchange for Modena’s renunciation of Pietrasanta and Barga, Tuscany agreed to transfer all its Lunigiana enclaves except Fivizzano (Pontremoli, Bagnone, Groppoli, Lusuolo, Terrarossa, Calice, Albiano, etc.) to Parma.
+In exchange for Modena's renunciation of Pietrasanta and Barga, Tuscany agreed to transfer all its Lunigiana enclaves except Fivizzano (Pontremoli, Bagnone, Groppoli, Lusuolo, Terrarossa, Calice, Albiano, etc.) to Parma.
 Parma, in turn, ceded the former Duchy of Guastalla to Modena, and would henceforth be known only as the “Duchy of Parma and Piacenza.”
-Critics, dissatisfied with trading Guastalla’s fertile lands for underdeveloped mountainous regions, mockingly referred to it as “Parma, Piacenza, and annexed stones.”
+Critics, dissatisfied with trading Guastalla's fertile lands for underdeveloped mountainous regions, mockingly referred to it as “Parma, Piacenza, and annexed stones.”

-Additionally, the treaty stipulated that the two Emilian duchies would rationalize their borders by mutually exchanging territories along the Enza River and in Lunigiana.
+Additionally, the treaty stipulated that the two Emilian duchies would rationalize their borders by mutually exchanging territories along the Enza River and in the Lunigiana.
 Modena received parts of Brescello (Coenzo a Mane, Sorbolo a Mane), Poviglio, Gattatico, portions of Canossa (Ciano, Canossa and Rossena castles, Borzano d’Enza, Compiano, Gombio, Roncaglio), and parts of the “Valley of the Knights” (Succiso, Miscoso, Cecciola, Lugolo, Castagneto, Poviglio, Storlo, Pieve S. Vincenzo, Temporia, Cereggio).
 Parma gained Scurano and Bazzano.
-In Lunigiana, to eliminate mutual enclaves, the states agreed to amicably exchange the former Tuscan territories of Albiano, Calice, Riccò, and Terrarossa (ceded to Parma under another treaty clause) for Modena’s former imperial fiefs of Treschietto, Villafranca, Castevoli, and Mulazzo, held since 1815.
+In the Lunigiana, to eliminate mutual enclaves, the states agreed to amicably exchange the former Tuscan territories of Albiano, Calice, Riccò, and Terrarossa (ceded to Parma under another treaty clause) for Modena's former imperial fiefs of Treschietto, Villafranca, Castevoli, and Mulazzo, held since 1815.

 Lucca crisis and Modena-Tuscany dispute

-Charles Louis of Bourbon, who became Duke of Parma as Charles II upon Marie Louise’s death.
+Charles Louis of Bourbon, who became Duke of Parma as Charles II upon Marie Louise's death.

 Boundary marker of the Duchy of Parma and Piacenza between Modena and Parma until 1847.